zovt/little-engine/README.md

 # little-engine
-The Little Engine That Could is a game engine with a focus on ease-of-use and rapid prototyping
+The Little Engine is an open-source 3D game engine with a focus on aesthetics.

 ## Licensing
-The Little Engine, and all of the code in this repository, is licensed under the terms of the MPL-2.0 license.
-Essentially, the aim of using this license is so that users of this engine publish any changes made to the source code of this project, making it better for everyone.
-Please be a good open-source citizen and follow the license.

-If you end up using this for a project, please include a reference text file saying that you've used this engine.

-However, you need NOT publish any source code that USES the unmodified engine.
-This includes your own game code, assets, etc. You may also ADD code in new files to the engine source directory without publishing that code.
-However, it is encouraged to do so if you think that others may benefit from that code!
+The Little Engine is licensed under the terms of the MPL-2.0.

+If you use this engine in a commercial project, you must provide attribution.
+If you distribute your game in a way which prevents the user from accessing the file contents, or you opt not to include the source in your game's distribution, you must you must prominently express somewhere easily accesible to users that you have used this code.

+You do not have to share/publish/provide any additional files you add to the engine source, or your game's source code.